Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 Here's a concrete example.
 Let's suppose we have a bet that is opened with a timer of 10 minutes:

 - **FROM_START** with `delay=20`: The bet will be placed 20s after the bet is opened
-- **FROM_END** with `delay=20`: The bet will be placed 20s before the end of the bet (so 9mins 40s after the bet is opened)
+- **FROM_END** with `delay=20`: The bet will be placed 20s before the end of the bet (so 9 min 40s after the bet is opened)
-- **PERCENTAGE** with `delay=0.2`: The bet will be placed when the timer went down by 20% (so 2mins after the bet is opened)
+- **PERCENTAGE** with `delay=0.2`: The bet will be placed when the timer went down by 20% (so 2 min after the bet is opened)

 ## Analytics
-We have recently introduced a little frontend where you can show with a chart you points trend.
+We have recently introduced a small frontend where you can see a chart with your points trend.
 The script will spawn a Flask web-server on your machine where you can select binding address and port.
 The chart provides some annotation to handle the prediction and watch strike events.
 Usually annotation are used to notice big increase / decrease of points.
 If you want to can disable annotations.
 On each (x, y) points Its present a tooltip that show points, date time and reason of points gained / lost.
 This web page was just a funny idea, and it is not intended to use for a professional usage.
 If you want you can toggle the dark theme with the dedicated checkbox.